amitkr2410/MachineLearning/PyTorch_BrainTumor/README.md

 ![alt text](plots/figure_learning_rate_VGG16.png)

 In the plot below, we present the training and validation accuracy as a function of epoch.
 For the given data set, we observe a saturation in the model accuracy as we progress to higher values in the epoch.
-Due to limited computational resources, we have computed the performance of the model upto epoch=20.
+Due to limited computational resources, we have computed the performance of the model up to epoch=20.
 The model architecture of VGG16 is significantly deeper and   performs with accuracy =97%, slightly higher compared to  basic vision transformer (95%) accuracy.

 ![alt text](plots/figure_epochVsAccuracy_VGG16.png)